SystemsApproach/private5g/preface.rst

 The software described in this book is due to the hard work of the ONF engineering team, the Magma engineering team, and the open source communities that work with them.
-Bilal Saleem did the heavy lifting on Aether OnRamp (described in the *About the Software* Appendix), with a special thanks to Ajay Thakur, Andy Bavier, Gabriel Arrobo, and Muhammad Shahbaz for their guidance and feedback.
+Bilal Saleem did the heavy lifting on Aether OnRamp (described in the Appendix), with a special thanks to Ajay Thakur, Andy Bavier, Gabriel Arrobo, and Muhammad Shahbaz for their guidance and feedback.